An exploration in embedded Linux

 Same tool, system to app

-System engineers and application developers run the same binary against the same config.
+System engineers and application developers run the same tool against the same config.
 New hire clones the repo, types yoe, ships.

 05 / Cache